 In Honor of Mr. Bryan.
-"In the United States meetings and banquets have been held in honor of our honorable President Don Emilio, who was proclaimed by Mr. Bryan the future of the heroes of the world.
+"In the United States meetings and banquets have been held in honor of our honorable President Don Emilio, who was proclaimed by Mr. Bryan the future President of the United States, as one of the heroes of the world.
 "The Masonic society, interpreting the unanimous desire of the people, together with the Government, organizes a meeting and popular assembly in this capital in favor of the national independence. which will take place on Sunday, the 29th, in honor of Mr. Bryan and the antiimperialist party which defends our cause in the United States.

 "All the Masons and all the Filipino people are called to take part in this solemn act.
-The meeting will be composed of three parts: First-At 8 in the morning on the 29th, a gathering in an appropriate place will take place, which will begin by singing the national hymn; then appropriate speeches will be read.
-Second-At midday a banquet will take place in the palace in honor of Mr. Bryan, a popular manifestation will take place everywhere-the people will decorate and illuminate their houses, bands of music will pass through the streets."
+The meeting will be composed of three parts: First-At 8 in the morning on the 20th, a gathering in an just as merchants and manufacturers appropriate place will take place, which take account of stock at the end of their will begin by singing the national hymn; business year. then appropriate speeches will be read.
+Second-At midday a banquet will take place in the palace in honor of Mr. Bryan, as a member of the great firm of "Uniwho will be represented by American ted States & Co.," may well be gratified prisoners.
+Third-At 4 in the afternoon | at the showing.
+We have trade in every a popular manifestation will take place part of the inhabitable globe and have everywhere-the people will decorate and interchanged commodities with every illuminate their houses, bands of music people. will pass through the streets."